 The Blessed One said: "Sarva-shúra, likewise this Sangháta sutra dharma-paryáya is also difficult to find.
 Sarva-shúra, anyone whose ear this Sangháta dharma-paryáya falls upon will recollect past lives for eighty eons.
 For 60,000 eons, they will attain wheel-turning kingship.
 For 8,000 eons, they will attain the position of Indra.
 For 20,000 eons, they will be born equal in fortune to the devas of the pure abodes.
 For 38,000 eons, they will become the great Brahma.
 For 99,000 eons, they will not fall down into wrong realms.
 For 100,000 eons, they will not be born among pretas.
 For 28,000 eons, they will not be born among animals.
 For 13,000 eons, they will not be born in the form of an ásura.
 Their death will not be brought about by weapons.
 For 25,000 eons, their wisdom will not be distorted.
 For 7,000 eons, they will exercise wisdom.
 For 9,000 eons, they will be handsome and lovely.
 They will be just like the form bodies accomplished by the Tathágata.
 For 15,000 eons, they will not be born as a wife.
 For 16,000 eons, their body will not be stricken with illness.
 For 35,000 eons, they will possess the divine eye.
 For 19,000 eons, they will not be born in the birthplaces of nagas.
 For 60,000 eons, they will not be overcome by anger.
-For 7,000 eons, they will not be born in a birthplace of a blind person.
-For 13,000 eons, they will obtain this sort of happiness: For 12,000 eons, they will not be born in a birthplace of a blind person.
+For 7,000 eons, they will not be born into an impoverished household.
+For 80,000 eons, they will be active on two continents.
+Even when they become impoverished, they will obtain this sort of happiness: For 12,000 eons, they will not be born in a birthplace of a blind person.
 For 13,000 eons, they will not be born in bad migrations.
 For 11,000 eons, they will be sages propounding patience.

 "Also, at the time of death, when the final consciousness ceases, they will not have incorrect perceptions.
 They will not be overcome by anger.
 In the eastern direction, they will see as many buddhas, blessed ones, as there are grains of sand in twelve Ganges rivers.
-In the southern direction, they will see as many buddhas, blessed ones, as there are grains of sand in twenty-five Ganges rivers.
+In the southern direction, they will see directly twenty million buddhas.
+In the western direction, they will see as many buddhas, blessed ones, as there are grains of sand in twenty-five Ganges rivers.
 In the northern direction, they will see directly as many buddhas, blessed ones, as there are grains of sand in eighty Ganges rivers.
 In the upward direction, they will see directly 90,000 million buddhas, blessed ones.
 In the downward direction, they will see directly as many buddhas, blessed ones, as there are grains of sand in 100 million Ganges rivers, and they will all say to that child of the lineage: 'Child of the lineage, you have heard the Sangháta dharma-paryáya, and therefore in future lives there will be this many good qualities, benefits and happiness.
 Therefore, do not be afraid.'
 Saying that, they will reassure that person.